Overview

 Part 2: Optional – Differential Expression Analysis

-If you already have a counts table and want to perform differential expression and GSEA using nf-core/differential-abundance, follow these additional steps.
+If you already have a counts table, you can follow these additional steps to perform differential expression and GSEA using nf-core/differentialabundance.

 1. Create a New Project Directory